Skip Navigation

 Winter Term Travel

-Our Winter Term 2025 travel adventures provided engaging learning opportunities for GWA upper school students in France, South Korea/Japan, and Peru.
-Travelers delved into culture, cuisine, arts, architecture, history, nature, science, technology and more during their nine-day excursion.
+Our Winter Term 2026 travel adventures offer engaging learning opportunities for GWA upper school students in New Zealand, Germany, Austria and Switzerland, Quito, Galápagos, and New York and Boston.
+Travelers will delve into culture, cuisine, arts, architecture, history, nature, science, technology and more during their excursions.

 Extending the Reach of the GWA Mission